WereszczynskiGroup/WASP/README.md

 # WASP
 Writhe Analysis Software Package (WASP)
-WASP is a software package for characterizing the topological development of ribbon structures particularly targeted at at use with molecular dynamics (MD) trajectories.
+WASP is a software package for characterizing the topological development of ribbon structures particularly targeted at (but not limited to) use with molecular dynamics (MD) trajectories.

+WASP can be used to calculate the polar writhe (Wp), the extended polar writhe (Wp\*) and the double integral writhe (Wr) of various ribbon structures such as DNA helices.
 ## Dependencies/Requirements
 ### General:
 Python 2.7 or Python 3+ (recommended)